TonPlaygramBot/TonPlaygramWebApp/README.md

 3. Copy `bot/.env.example` to `bot/.env` and update the values.
 At minimum set:
    - `BOT_TOKEN` – your Telegram bot token
    - `MONGODB_URI` – MongoDB connection string or `memory`
+     (falls back to an in-memory database if unset)
    - `AIRDROP_ADMIN_TOKENS` – (optional) tokens allowed to trigger airdrops
    - `DEPOSIT_WALLET_ADDRESS` – TON address that receives user deposits
    - `PORT` – (optional) port for the bot API server (defaults to 3000)